brycefisher/brycefisher.github.io-jekyll/_posts/2015-10-25-testing-aws-go-sdk-integration.md

 ## The Post-Testify Minefield of Horrors

-The post-Testify Minefield of Horrors is a trilemma:
+This "Post-Testify Minefield of Horrors" I speak of is a simple trilemma.
+You must decide between one of the following tradeoffs:

- 1. Don't unit test this code -- what could go wrong?
+ 1. **Don't unit test this code** -- what could go wrong?
- 2. Abandon Testify for this package -- hand write ALL the mocks!
+ 2. **Abandon Testify for this package** -- hand write ALL the mocks!
- 3. Keep using Testify -- rewrite the mocks EVERY time your regenerate your mocks.
+ 3. Keep using Testify -- **rewrite the mocks EVERY time your regenerate your mocks**.

 None of these are great options.
 What if there was a way to use Testify mocks 99.99999% of the time, but handcraft _only_ the special cases it doesn't cover?
 That's what I aim to offer you by the end of this post -- a way through this minefield.